laynekm/website/README.md

 A personal website developed using the Express framework for Node.
-Hosted on AWS.
+This is pretty old now!
+My AWS trial ran out so the website is no longer live.

 Homepage:
 https://laynekm.com